null Skip to main content

 3. Add essential oil to the water.

-4. Lean over saucepan and cover your head with the towel, so that you are trapping and inhaling the steam.
+4. Lean over the saucepan and cover your head with the towel, trapping and inhaling the steam.
+Keep enough distance that the steam feels warm, not scalding.

 Essential Oils for Steam Inhalation